brianmed/SpeedyCdn/README.md

 Currently in BETA.

-# Usage
+# Provisioning

-The below commands are for provisioning.
+SpeedyCdn below is an executable downloaded from the Releases page.
+The example commands are on Linux.

 ```bash
 # Provision directories and create api keys